Below are the most common questions about our Summer Fellowship Program. Please refer to our Glossary as needed.

 5. What are the guidelines for interacting with Hosts and Project Mentors throughout the matching season?

 1. When should I expect to be invited to interviews?

-Interview begin in April and take place until all positions are filled in early June.
-Mentors may do several rounds of interviews, though generally they conduct interviews with applicants who expressed interest quickly after the project was posted.
+Interviews begin in April and take place until all positions are filled in early June.
+Project Mentors may do several rounds of interviews, though generally, they conduct interviews with applicants who expressed interest quickly after the project was posted.
 It is critical to reply to an interview invitation quickly.

 2. I work full-time as a teacher, how do I communicate my limited interview availability?

 Invitations will ask you to confirm your interest and share your interview availability.
 Hosts and Project Mentors know that you are a full-time educator and will be happy to conduct interviews after school hours.

 3. How soon after an interview will I hear back?

 Most interviewees hear back within about a week.
 However, sometimes Project Mentors engage in multiple rounds of interviews, which may slow down the process a little.
 When you hear back regarding a final interview, you will have a limited amount of time to confirm interest before we send you the official offer.
 You will have to reply to a total of 3 emails and submit your completed hire paperwork before we will mark the position filled.
 Note: some companies may require a background check or drug test before approving hire paperwork.

 4. What if I receive an offer and it is not from my top choice?

 The matching process for our Summer Fellowship program is a competitive process.
 If you receive an offer, you have a limited amount of time to confirm or deny interest before the offer is sent to another candidate.
 If you completed the final round of interviews for another project, we can inquire to see if they have made their decision and let you know.
 If their decision has not been made, it is your choice whether you wish to accept your offer or deny the offer, keeping in mind that you might not receive any other offers.